-Nicole Griffin completed her first season serving as the Director of Operations for the Youngstown State Women's Basketball program in 2017-18.
+Nicole Griffin enters her second season as the Director of Operations for the Youngstown State Women's Basketball program in 2018-19.

 Griffin is in charge of coordinating the Penguins' travel logistics and budget, catered meals, on-campus recruiting visits, camps, practice schedules and academics.

 In her first season, YSU earned its third postseason tournament berth in four years by playing in the Women’s Basketball Invitational.
 The postseason became a reality as the Penguins won nine of their final 11 regular-season games, including six straight on the road.
 The strong close to the season saw YSU’s RPI jump 113 spots.

 Griffin came to Youngstown in 2016-17 after serving as an assistant coach at Carroll University, a Division III school in Wisconsin, the previous two years.